ticketmaster/lbapi/README.md

 ##### Delete

 The most frightening of all operations.
 Delete will delete the VIP and all of its dependencies.
-This ensures that any VIP created by the API is cleaned up after removal.
-This process will also delete the HOST records associated with the VIP.
+This ensures that any VIP created by the API is cleaned up after removal. **This process will also delete the HOST records associated with the VIP**.

 #### pool
 The pool package includes logic for retrieving and modifying pool records.
 These records include meta data such pool name and port.
 In addition, the pool package includes logic for modifying backend server bindings.